tranhoaiphuongnguyen/shobi_purchasebehaviour/README.md

 ## Project resources

-The original dataset used for this analysis is stored in: [here](data/raw/purchasebehaviour_data.xlsx)
+The original dataset used for this analysis is stored [here](data/raw/purchasebehaviour_data.xlsx)
 The cleaned and transformed dataset is available [here](data/processed/purchasebehaviour_processeddata.xlsx)
 The Excel analysis and dashboard can be downloaded [here](reports/purchasebehaviour_dashboard.xlsx)